 We try to bring our own work, and philosophy more generally, to a wider audience.

 Our annual public lecture series, the Dorothy Emmet Lectures, started in 2016, with Catherine Z. Elgin (Harvard) talking about representation in science and art.
-Our 2017 lecturer is Sherri Irvin (Oklahoma), who spoke about aesthetics and resisting body oppression.
+Our 2017 lecturer was Sherri Irvin (Oklahoma), who spoke about aesthetics and resisting body oppression.

 On the radio

 - Free will: Helen Beebee discusses free will with Melvyn Bragg, Simon Blackburn and Galen Strawson on In our Time